 Which Type of Policy is Best For You and Your Spouse?

-Generally speaking, separate term life policies are a better option than joint policies for couples.
-That is because term policies:
+Generally speaking, separate term life insurance policies are a better option than joint policies for couples.
+That is because term life insurance policies:

 - Are more affordable